Select Page

 Clove buds are dried flower buds of the clove tree and are native to islands of Eastern Indonesia.
 Used for fragrant and medicinal purposes for thousands of years, clove buds played an instrumental role in the development of sea routes and trading ports throughout Asia and Europe (Kamatou, 2012).

-Today, clove oil and its major phenolic constituent – Eugenol is used in industry for fumigant, dental and food additive purposes.
+Today, clove essential oil and its major phenolic constituent "Eugenol", is used in industry for fumigant, dental and food additive purposes.
 Eugenol has been given Generally Recognized as Safe (GRAS) status by the Food and Drug Administration (FDA 2006).
-Organic Clove Bud Oil is widely recognized for analgesic and anesthetic properties in dentistry and can provide relief of toothache or dry sockets (complication of tooth extraction).
+Organic Clove Bud Oil is widely recognized for analgesic and anesthetic properties in dentistry and may provide relief of toothache or dry sockets (complication of tooth extraction).

-Beautifully warm and spicy this oil can be used for soothing pain or muscle aches (in the correct dilutions!).
-Clove oil also has calmative properties on the digestive tract ~ try a drop in herbal tea or topical massage with correct dilutions in the belly region for an upset stomach.
+Beautifully warm and spicy, Clove Bud oil can be used for soothing pain or muscle aches (in the correct dilutions!).
+Clove essential oil also has calmative properties on the digestive tract ~ try a drop in herbal tea or topical massage with correct dilutions in the belly region for an upset stomach.
 Like many essential oils, clove oil is highly antimicrobial and has application as a household antiseptic and in the hospital setting against drug resistant bacteria (Hamed 2012, Warnke et al 2009).

-Clove CO2 extract is such a full bodied version of the plant essence – I would describe the clove CO2 extract to be more complete in it's flavor with an additional level of numbing.
-In my opinion, the CO2 of clove (and many spices for that matter) is the best method of extraction for the most luscious product.
-I'm sure you will appreciate this fine product completely if you like clove 🙂
+Clove CO2 extract is such a full bodied version of the plant essence – I would describe the clove CO2 extract to be more complete in it's flavor with an additional intensity of numbing.
+In my opinion, the CO2 of clove (and many spices for that matter) is the best method of extraction for the most luscious Clove product.

 Safety Info